Skin cancer statistics

 Stats, info and publications

-The latest statistics available for skin cancer in the UK are; incidence 2011, mortality 2012 and survival 2005-2009 (malignant melanoma only as survival data for non-melanoma skin cancer are not currently published).
+The latest statistics available for skin cancer in the UK are; incidence 2011, mortality 2012 and survival 2010-2011.
+Survival data is for malignant melanoma only.
+Reliable survival data for non-melanoma skin cancer for the UK is currently not available.
 Find out why these are the latest statistics available.

 The ICD code for malignant melanoma of the skin is ICD-10 C43.